top of page

 Oh, and he loves cats and rides a white horse called BINKY.

-There is so much more I could go into here, including Death's groundsman Albert and the Death of Rats (SQUEAK) but I simply don't have the time!
+There is so much more I could go into here, including Death’s Groundsman Albert and the Death of Rats (SQUEAK) but I simply don’t have the time!

 Near-Death Experience

 YOU SEE, YOU ARE HAVING A NEAR-DEATH EXPERIENCE, WHICH INESCAPABLY MEANS THAT I MUST HAVE A NEAR-VIMES EXPERIENCE.
 DON’T MIND ME.
 CARRY ON WITH WHATEVER YOU WERE DOING.
 I HAVE A BOOK.
-Thud, Terry Pratchett

 It should be pointed out that Death in the Discworld is not invisible.
 It's just that most people refuse to acknowledge him until they have to.
 The Wizards of the Discworld can see him and the wizzard Rincewind spends most of his time running from him (though he runs from pretty much everything).

 GOOD MORNING.
 Vimes blinked.
 A tall dark-robed figure was now sitting in the boat.
 "Are you Death?"
 IT’S THE SCYTHE, ISN’T IT?
 PEOPLE ALWAYS NOTICE THE SCYTHE.
 "I’m going to die?"
 POSSIBLY.
 "Possibly?
 You turn up when people are possibly going to die?"
 OH, YES.
 IT'S QUITE THE NEW THING.
 IT’S BECAUSE OF THE UNCERTAINTY PRINCIPLE.
 "What’s that?"
 I’M NOT SURE.
 "That’s very helpful."
 I THINK IT MEANS PEOPLE MAY OR MAY NOT DIE.
 I HAVE TO SAY IT’S PLAYING HOB WITH MY SCHEDULE, BUT I TRY TO KEEP UP WITH MODERN THOUGHT.
-The Fifth Elephant, Terry Pratchett

 The Comic Relief